fhellwig/pkglogger/README.md

 ### Log File

 The name of the each log file is created from the name of the package requiring the `pkglogger` module to which is appended the current date and the `.log` extension.
 This can be overridden by setting the `LOG_FILE` environment variable.
+The `log.latestLogFile` getter returns the path of the most-recent log file or `null` if no log files exist.

 ### Number of Log Files